 Here, cyber risk management is more focused.
 Employees have the tools to implement cybersecurity processes and begin to be aware of the risks.
 However, the company still lacks secure communication channels with external players.

-The cyber risk management strategy is both formalised and prioritised.
+The cyber risk management strategy is both formalized and prioritized.
 Employees are well aware of the risks, and have the tools for secure collaboration with external sources.

 This is the highest tier of cybersecurity risk management.
 The company is able to guard against dangers and anticipate them.
 Employees have a high level of cybersecurity skills.

-The NIST Cybersecurity Framework helps companies analyse, manage, and reduce their cyber risks according to a ranking of priorities.
+The NIST Cybersecurity Framework helps companies analyze, manage, and reduce their cyber risks according to a ranking of priorities.
 This approach notably requires awareness and communication.

 NIST CSF is not a certification.
 This is a method you choose to use or not, without any normative authority demanding you to comply.